 Enjoy Your Daytime More

-If you are sacrificing your sleep in order to study, work or exercise, those activities will suffer, and your efforts might be wasted.
-If you make the decision to get a full night of rest, the quality of work you produce is better.
+If you are sacrificing your sleep in order to study, work, or exercise, those activities will suffer, and your efforts might be wasted.
+If you make the decision to get a full night of rest, the quality of the work you produce will be better.
 Doing your homework will take less effort and working your day job will be less stressful: it is all a positive cycle.

 Stress is the Culprit

 The number one cause of sleep loss is stress.
 According to a study of over 1,000 college students, Roxanne Prichard, a professor at The University of St. Thomas, found that: “ Feeling stressed provided the largest explanatory power for poor sleep quality…” So even if you are carving out the recommended eight hours of sleep, the quality of that sleep might be compromised if you have a lot of stressors in your life.